Southwark London England About Methodology

 Why is it called Becket Street?

-What is Becket Street known for?
+What is Becket Street known for today?